Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Methods

-The contagion status of each node or that of the node's network neighbors might also be observed at baseline.
-We describe a person who has been impacted by the contagion process as affected (\emph{e.g.}, infected if the process is infectious or impacted if the process alters behavior), and we use $I_{ij}(t)$ to denote the binary process outcome for node $j$ in network $i$ at time $t$.
-One simple metric of contagion status is the number of affected neighbors at baseline for each node $\sum_{j'}\mathbf{e}_{ijj'}I_{ij'}(0)$, or the number of affected individuals at baseline belonging to the same component as a given node $\sum_{j'S}\mathbb{I}(c_{ij}=c_{ij'})I_{ij'}(0)$.
-Another metric is the length of the shortest path between each node $j$ and each infected individual $j'$ in the network at baseline.
-The shortest path length between nodes $j$ and $j'$ is $d_{ijj'}$, where $d_{ijj'}:=\infty$ when no path exists between the two nodes.
-The shortest path length from the closest node affected at baseline is $\min_{j'} d_{ijj'}$, with inverse $\left(\min_{j'} d_{ijj'}\right)^{-1}$.
-The sum of the inverse path lengths to node $j$ is $\sum_{j'} \left(d_{ijj'}\right)^{-1}$.
-While some of these metrics would be difficult to determine in practice given limited knowledge about a network or process outcomes, we examine whether their inclusion in the analysis yields strong enough improvements to warrant the efforts necessary to gather the required data.
+The contagion status of each node or that of the node's network neighbors might be observable at baseline.
+We describe a person who has been impacted by the contagion process as affected (\emph{e.g.}, infected if the process is infectious or impacted if the process alters behavior), and we use $I_{i}(t)$ to denote the binary process outcome for node $i$ at time $t$.
+One simple metric of contagion status is the number of affected neighbors at baseline for node $i$, $\sum_{j}\mathbf{e}_{ij}I_{j}(0)$, or the number of affected individuals at baseline belonging to the same component as a given node $\sum_{j}\mathbb{I}(c_{i}=c_{j})I_{j}(0)$.
+Another metric is the length of the shortest path between each node $i$ and each infected individual $j$ in the network at baseline.
+The shortest path length between nodes $i$ and $j$ is $d_{ij}$, where $d_{ij}:=\infty$ when no path exists between the two nodes.
+The shortest path length from the closest node affected at baseline is $\min_{j} d_{ij}$.
+The sum of the inverse path lengths to node $i$ is $\sum_{j} \left(d_{ij}\right)^{-1}$.
+Some of these metrics may be difficult to determine in practice given limited knowledge about a network or process outcomes; our interest lies in examining whether their inclusion in analyses yields strong enough improvements in estimation to justify the efforts necessary to gather the required data.
 Table \ref{feature_table} summarizes these network features.